geflex/WonderEggDashWeb/privacy-policy.md

 <h2>6.
 Children’s Privacy</h2>

 <p>
-    These Services do not address anyone under the age of 16.
-I do not knowingly collect personally identifiable information from children under 16.
-In the case I discover that a child under 16 has provided me with personal information, I immediately delete those informations.
-If you are a parent or guardian and you are aware that your child has provided personal information, please contact me so that I will be able to do necessary actions.
+    These Services do not address anyone under the age of 16. we do not knowingly collect personally identifiable information from children under 16.
+In the case we discover that a child under 16 has provided me with personal information, we immediately delete those informations.
+If you are a parent or guardian and you are aware that your child has provided personal information, please contact me so that we will be able to do necessary actions.
 </p>